tldr-pages/tldr/pages/common/lilypond.md

 `lilypond --output={{path/to/output_file}} {{path/to/input_file}}`

-- Show version of tool:
+- Show the current version of lilypond:

 `lilypond --version`